Optimal No-regret Learning in Repeated First-price Auctions: Learning in First-price Auctions with Adversarial Private Values

 \begin{lemma} Let $r_{i,t} = R(b^i,v_t)$ be the expected reward of bidding $b^i\in \calB$ at time $t$, and $\widehat{r}_{i,t}^{\ell}$ be the level-$\ell$ estimate of $r_{i,t}$ constructed in \eqref{eq:reward_level}.
 For $\gamma\ge 3$, with probability at least $1-4T^{-3}$, the following inequality holds simultaneously for all $i\in [K], \ell\in [L]$, and $T_0<t\le T$:

 \end{lemma}

 The proof of Lemma \ref{lemma.UCB} requires a careful application of the Bernstein inequality to the estimation of both the true rewards $r_{i,t}$ and the true variance $\sum_{j\ge i} p_j/n_{j,t}^{\ell}$, which is relegated to the Appendix.
-Specifically, Lemma \ref{lemma.UCB} shows that the widths constructed in \eqref{eq:width}, albeit independent of the level-$\ell$ observations, are reliable certificates of the future reward estimates using the level-$\ell$ observations.
+Specifically, Lemma \ref{lemma.UCB} shows that the widths constructed in \eqref{eq:width}, albeit independent of the level-$\ell$ HOBs, are reliable certificates of the future reward estimates using the level-$\ell$ HOBs.
 The following Lemma \ref{lemma:consequence} summarizes some desirable consequences of Lemma \ref{lemma.UCB}.